 Z has been highly praised in numerous publications for her anticorruption litigation expertise, and was most recently ranked by Chambers USA 2014 and shortlisted in Chambers' 2014 Women in Law Awards for Gender Diversity: Private Practice Lawyer of the Year.
 In 2012, Chambers USA quoted a client as saying, “‘Z is the lawyer we would call in our most significant internal investigations.’”

-According to Legal 500 US, Z has an “impeccable reputation among clients,” and was named to Expert Guides - White Collar Crime Lawyers (2012) and The Best Lawyers in America (2009–2015).
+According to Legal 500 US, Z has an “impeccable reputation among clients,” and was named to Expert Guides - White Collar Crime Lawyers (2012–2014) and The Best Lawyers in America (2009–2015).
 Additionally, Z was recently nominated by her peers to be an honoree for The Network Journal’s 2015 25 Influential Black Women in Business; she was also recognized by Leading Lawyers 2015 as one of the Top 10 Leading Women Criminal Defense Lawyers in Illinois.
 Z is a frequent lecturer on issues related to federal criminal law, anti-corruption, ethics and compliance policies and trial advocacy.